zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 ### Award Winning Image Optimizer
 Smush has been benchmarked and tested number one for speed and quality.
 It is also the [award-winning](https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/), back-to-back proven crowd favorite image optimization & image compression plugin for WordPress.

+- Super Smush - Optimize images up to 2x more than regular with our multi-pass lossy compression.
 - Lossless Compression – Strip unused data and compress images without affecting image quality.
 - Lazy Load - Defer offscreen images with the flip of a switch.
-- Bulk Smush – Optimize & compress up to 50 images with one click.
+- Bulk Smush – Optimize & compress unlimited images with one click.
+- Background Optimization - Smush’s powerful optimization features will continue to run in the background, even when the plugin is closed.
 - Image Resizing – Set a max width and height and large images will scale down as they are being compressed.
-- Incorrect Size Image Detection – Quickly locate images that are slowing down your site.
+- Incorrect Image Size Detection – Quickly locate images that are slowing down your site.
 - Directory Smush – Optimize images even if they are not located in the media library.
 - Automated Optimization – Asynchronously auto-smush your attachments for super fast compression on upload.
 - Without Monthly Limits – Optimize all of your images up to 5MB in size, free forever (no daily, monthly, or annual caps).